 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-One or two loose/creaking floorboards were noted underfoot.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes Internal joinery is generally serviceable however some wear and tear items were noted.